10.1 Introduction

 Overview

 Child support orders are fluid in nature.
 As a child ages, his or her needs change; the economy changes; the state child support guidelines may change; and the financial situation of the parents change.
 With all of these moving parts, each IV-D program across the country shall have in place a review and adjustment process.
-The Wyoming CSE Program’s review and adjustment process:
+The Wyoming Child Support Program's (CSP) review and adjustment process:

 In addition to the federal requirement for each IV-D program to review and adjust child support orders when appropriate, federal regulation also provides that every child support payment becomes a judgment by operation of law as discussed in 9.10 Enforcement – Judgments and precludes retroactive modification of child support except under the following very limited circumstances.
 A modification may be retroactive to: